-- Clear communication from health care providers helps patients and families understand how to best manage their health and lower the likelihood of readmission to a hospital.
+- Clear communication from health care providers helps patients and families understand how to manage their health.
+It also helps lower the likelihood of returning to a hospital.

 - A standardized national survey sent in the mail to adult patients asks about their experience of care at the hospital.

 What is this measure?

 Johns Hopkins Medicine monitors patient experience survey results.
 This helps to ensure patients and families have a positive experience.

 After leaving the hospital, some patients are mailed a standardized national survey called Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).
 It asks patients to provide their perspective of how they experienced care from the hospital.